TheWrongUlraf/SummerGameJam2025/README.md

 - Bug after restart - cop sees some graffiti
 - Bug pressing all on target and it doesn't accept it
 - Bug cop shouldn't be able to catch cross roads
-- Only one player knows the target
-- There are always two possible targets
-- The cop catching someone teleports them to a spawn and increases cop win meter, objective changes
+- The cop catching someone, objective changes
+- Make nitro sound longer so it plays during whole nitro
 - When the cop is close to a punk - the siren goes on
 - Redo menues
 - Space out the map a bit